1.1 Abuse Linked to Spiritual and Religious Beliefs/Ritual Abuse

-All referrals must be responded by Children's Social Care Services with a thorough Child and Family Assessment and, depending on the seriousness of the referral information, a Strategy Discussion which takes into account the dimension of the beliefs expressed by the child and family.
+All referrals must be responded by Children's Social Care Services with a thorough Family Assessment (also referred to a Child and Family Assessment or Strengthening Families Assessment) and, depending on the seriousness of the referral information, a Strategy Discussion which takes into account the dimension of the beliefs expressed by the child and family.
 The assessment must involve the particular faith group or person performing or advising the family about the child in order to establish the facts i.e. what is happening to the child.

 Careful assessment at all stages is needed with close communications, which include key people in the community especially when working with new immigrant communities and with all the various faith groups, are essential.

 In view of the nature of the risks, a full health assessment of the child should take place to establish the overall health of the child, the medical history and current circumstances.

 Any suggestions that the parent or carers will take the child out of the country must be taken seriously and legal advice sought regarding possible prevention.

 The child must be seen and spoken to on his or her own.
 The child's bedroom or sleeping arrangements must be inspected.

 Although the research has found a number of parents and carers to have some form of mental health problem, this must not distract from the child's situation nor be seen as a factor to explain away the potential risks to the child.